SteveShaffer/gitten/README.md

 Assumes squash and merge.

 - TODO: Better feedback when the merge is not possible and stuff
-- TODO: Be able to ID a PR by the ticket number (or title?)
+- TODO: Be able to ID a PR by the ticket number (or title?) or URL
 - TODO: Support other methods of merging
 - TODO: Delete the branch after merge

 ## Assumptions

-- `github.com/steveshaffer/gish` is the only repo currently supported
 - `steveshaffer` is the only GitHub user currently supported
 - `./.github/credentials` exists and contains a GitHub personal access token as its only non-whitespace content
 - `origin` is the only remote and represents a GitHub repo